Pat West (American football)

 Pat West (February 21, 1923 – February 7, 1996) was a former fullback in the National Football League (NFL).
-He was drafted in the 28th round of the 1945 NFL draft by the Cleveland Rams and would play with the team for three seasons and part of another, including during the franchise's move to Los Angeles, California, before playing the last part of his career with the Green Bay Packers.
+He was drafted in the 28th round of the 1945 NFL draft by the Cleveland Rams.
+He played with the team for three seasons and part of another, including during the franchise's move to Los Angeles, California, before playing the last part of his career with the Green Bay Packers.